-\begin{boxedexample}[Logic Tensor Network] Logic tensor networks~\cite{ltn2021aij} make this translation step explicit.
-The authors introduce the concept of a \textit{grounding} (not to be confused with the term grounding used in previous dimensions).
-Here, a grounding is a mapping of all symbolic entities onto a sub-symbolic counterpart.
+Logic tensor networks~\cite{ltn2021aij} make this translation step explicit.
+The authors introduce the concept of a \textit{grounding} (not to be confused with the term grounding used in logic).
+Here, a grounding is a mapping of all symbolic entities onto their subsymbolic counterpart.
 More formally, the authors define a grounding as a mapping $\mathcal{G}$ where: \begin{itemize} \item $\mathcal{G}(c) \in \mathbb{R}^n$ for every constant symbol $c$ \item $\mathcal{G}(f) \in \mathbb{R}^{n.m} \rightarrow \mathbb{R}^n$ for every function $f$ of arity $n$ \item $\mathcal{G}(p) \in \mathbb{R}^{n.m} \rightarrow [0,1]$ for every predicate $p$ of arity $n$ \end{itemize} The grounding of a clause is then performed by combining the aforementioned groundings using a t-norm. \end{boxedexample}

-In the second approach, intermediate representations are both symbolic and sub-symbolic, but not simultaneously.
-By this we mean that there some parts of the reasoning work on the sub-symbolic representation, and other parts deal with the symbolic representation, but no single part considers both.
+In the second approach, intermediate representations are both symbolic and subsymbolic, but not simultaneously.
+This means that some parts of the reasoning work on the subsymbolic representation, and other parts deal with the symbolic representation, but not at the same time.
 This is indicative of NeSy methods that implement an interface between the logic and neural aspect.
-This approach is more natural for systems that originate from a logical framework (e.g. DeepProbLog~\cite{manhaeve2018deepproblog}, NeurASP~\cite{yang2020neurasp}), ABL~\cite{dai2019abl} and NeuroLog~\cite{tsamoura2020neural}.
+This approach is more natural for systems that originate from a logical framework such as DeepProbLog~\cite{manhaeve2018deepproblog}, NeurASP~\cite{yang2020neurasp}), ABL~\cite{dai2019abl} and NLog~\cite{tsamoura2021neural}.